junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “First Responder Fair Return for Employees on Their Initial Retirement Earned Act of 2021” or the “First Responder Fair RETIRE Act”.
+This Act may be cited as the “First Responder Fair Return for Employees on Their Initial Retirement Earned Act” or the “First Responder Fair RETIRE Act”.

 ## § 2.
 Sense of Congress